cab-1729/Pandoc-Themes/README.md

 + Review the code and recommend a simplification

 ### Known issues
-+ Code elements go off of page instead of breaking the line (all themes)
++ Code elements go off of page instead of breaking the line (all themes) {7.3.1 from fvextra manual}